 A week later, the rightness of the words, "it was hard, but it was right," still resonate, somehow solidifying the ground on which I stand.
 I'm secure and resolved in the knowledge that Scoot and I had to go through his passing together, and that somehow communication between us is still happening at deep levels even now.
 I feel the loss, but the love between has been more present - a very gratifying and surprising result of Borrowing Benefits.

 Jade Barbee is an EFT International Accredited Certified EFT Master Trainer of Trainers and Advanced Practitioner in Southern Vermont, US.
-He offers mentoring, coaching and supervision to practitioners and healthcare providers.
-He also offers EFT sessions in person or by phone or Skype.
+He offers mentoring, coaching and mentoring to practitioners and healthcare providers.
+He also offers EFT sessions in person or by phone or Zoom.
 Jade is always learning new ways of tapping - helping himself and others integrate artful practice into daily life.
 Visit him online at www.emotionalengine.com.

 From the EFTfree Archives, which are now a part of EFT International .